mokupniarekl4w/magento2_payment_module/README.md

 ## Send refund payment information with email

 Send email containing information for paying back the settled amount of payment to Maksuturva.
 You can give email sender, recipients, and custom email template.

+# Log files

+Log file svea-maksuturva.log is located in ./var/log directory.
+Note the directory name is relative to your Magento installation directory.

 # Sandbox testing